Products and Food that Contain Propylene Glycol (PG)?

 Products that contain propylene glycol include:

 Antifreeze and Solvents

 Industrial-grade PG can be found in antifreeze, paints, enamel, varnishes, airplane de-icers, polyurethane cushions and is often used as a solvent.
-PG was added to anti-freeze to replace ethylene glycol years ago when people realized dogs were being poisoned from licking up puddles of anti-freeze that contained the ethylene glycol.
+PG was added to antifreeze to replace ethylene glycol years ago when people realized dogs were being poisoned from licking up puddles of antifreeze that contained ethylene glycol.

 Vaping critics especially like to point out this usage of PG, regardless of the fact that these solvents use a much stronger grade than what is used in digital cigs and other commercial applications.

 There is a pharmaceutical and cosmetic form of PG that is found in various oral, topical and injectable drug products.
 PG can be found in a number of these common products, including toothpaste, perfumes and colognes, cosmetics, deodorant sticks and hand sanitizers.
 These products contain a much less concentrated form of PG than what is used for industrial solvents and thus is considered a GRAS (Generally Recognized as Safe) product by the FDA for use by humans and most animals.